When it comes to saving money, there’s nothing more satisfying than being paid simply because you shopped.

 - If the item you purchased is eligible for a price adjustment, Paribus works with the retailer to retrieve your rebate.

 Paribus is currently partnered with a variety of stores, including Target, Old Navy, Walmart, Best Buy, Kohls, and dozens of other retailers.

 Paribus also monitors the timeliness of guaranteed deliveries from Amazon or Walmart.
 If orders are delayed or late, Paribus will contact the merchant to seek compensation.

 Extra Reading – The Best Money Saving Browser Extensions.

-I’ve mentioned Bumped on this blog before, and this app is taking an interesting approach to providing shoppers with rewards.
+I’ve mentioned Bumped on this blog before, and this app is probably one of the coolest reward apps around right now.

-With Bumped, users earn stock from the companies they spend at instead of cashback.
+With Bumped, you earn free stocks from the companies you spend at instead of cash back.